Skip to main content

 Choose Before Bedtime 🌙

-Make outfit selection a gentle part of your nightly wind-down.
-After brushing your teeth, washing your face, or writing a short note in your journal, take a quiet moment to choose what you’ll wear tomorrow.
-This small act signals closure for the day and creates a sense of ease for the morning ahead.
+Make outfit selection part of your nightly wind-down rather than another task to rush through.
+After brushing your teeth, washing your face, or finishing a short journal entry, take a quiet moment to decide what you’ll wear the next day.
+This small act creates a sense of closure, signaling to your mind that the day is complete and the next one has already been gently prepared.

 Consider the Day Ahead 📅